New CNNMoney: What we've changed and what's next

 Yes, CNNMoney looks very different.

 What you see is the first step in a transformation that will continue throughout 2018.
-Our aim is to give you more of the news, analysis and tools you need to stay ahead.
+Our goal is to give you more of the news, analysis and tools you need to stay ahead.
 And to present them in a faster, cleaner way.

 Our aim at CNNMoney is to be the most essential source of business news covering the companies, people and innovations that are changing the world.
 We are focusing on what matters most -- Companies, Markets, Tech, Media and Personal Finance.